Championship literally hotting up at halfway point

 "I help young drivers and have set up a karting course because I want to give something back to the sport that has given me so much," he added.

-One of the teams that are getting faster, is Haas.
-When Russian driver Nikita Mazepin lost the drive before the season started, thanks to his country invading Ukraine, it saw the return of Kevin Magnussen, who raced Indycar in 2021.
-He made an immediate impression, with a fifth-place finish in Bahrain, and 9th in Saudi Arabia.
+One of the teams that is getting faster is Haas.
+When Russian driver Nikita Mazepin lost the drive before the season started, thanks to his country invading Ukraine, it saw the return of Kevin Magnussen, who raced IndyCar in 2021.
+He made an immediate impression, with a fifth-place finish in Bahrain, and ninth in Saudi Arabia.

 The pressure of living up to one of the greatest names in the history of the sport, and coping with fluctuating reliability issues on the track, was mounting up.
-But he told his team he would score his first points in F1 in the race, and he did, with an 8th place finish, unlucky not to pass Verstappen's ailing Red Bull to take 7th place.
-On to Austria, and he didn't put a foot wrong all weekend, finishing 6th.
+But Schumacher told his team he would score his first points in F1 in the race, and he did, with an eighth place finish, unlucky not to pass Verstappen's ailing Red Bull to take seventh place.
+On to Austria, and he didn't put a foot wrong all weekend, finishing sixth.

 All of a sudden, teams like Ferrari and Mercedes are beginning to take more notice.